amatov/InstantaneousFlowTracker/README.md

 2. **Which folder to use:** the working pipeline is [`IFTA_CPLEX/`](IFTA_CPLEX/)
-   (CPLEX-based, current since 2013). `MaxFlow/`, `GoldbergMaxFlow/`, `mincost/`, `mincostCPP/`, `mincostDLL/`, and `COSTexe/` are earlier test/comparison solver implementations, kept for reference -- they are not part of the working pipeline.
+   (CPLEX-based, current since 2013). `MaxFlow/`, `GoldbergMaxFlow/`, `mincost/`, `mincostCPP/`, `mincostDLL/`, and `COSTexe/` are max-flow / min-cost-flow solvers, evaluated during development but not usable for triplet-selection.
+Linking two frames is ordinary bipartite matching, which max-flow solves exactly.
+Linking three frames at once makes it a 3-dimensional matching problem, one of Karp's original NP-complete
+   problems: its LP relaxation is not integral, so a flow solver settles on a fractional solution that splits triplets across conflicting candidates.
+Conversely, an MIP solver (CPLEX by ILOG/IBM) can enforce the integer solution required.
+These solvers are kept for reference;
+   they solve an easier problem than the one my approach requires.
 See "Repository contents" below.
 3. **Try it:** run [`examples/run_demo.m`](examples/run_demo.m) in Matlab.
    It exercises the data-loading/plotting infrastructure against small synthetic sample data in `examples/sample_data/`. **Read